-PRO TIP: Social scheduling is a great time-saver, but don’t use it as an excuse to stay entirely away from your social media accounts!
-Genuine engagement and interaction is still required to make the best of your social accounts, so be available to respond.
+PRO TIP: Scheduling is a great time-saver, but don’t use it as an excuse to stay entirely away from your social media accounts!
+Genuine engagement and interaction are still required to make the best of your platforms, so be available to respond.

 Hubspot is a brilliant tool covering a range of sales and marketing needs that your business might have.
 If you find yourself having purchased the software package but not using it to the best of its ability, then it may be time to turn it over to a VA to set up some streamlined processes.

-Don’t be put off by the size and many features of the Hubspot package – it really does a great job for your business when set up well.
+Don’t be put off by the size and many features of the HubSpot package--it really does a great job for your business when set up well.
 We’ve given you some basic “hacks” to get started, but of course there are more ways you could be making the most of your software.
-Get your VA to look into it – they might find the next streamlining gem for your business.
+Get your virtual assistant to look into it--they might find the next streamlining gem for your business!

 If you're looking to learn more about virtual assistant services, make sure to read our Ultimate Guide to Virtual Assistants.
 This guide will teach you all you need to know about what virtual assistants are and how they work, along with all the tips and tricks you can use to make the most out of your virtual assistant.